Calculate US import duties, landed costs, and profit margin impact from current US Tariffs

 To find the correct HTS code for your product:

-Using the correct HTS code is crucial, as incorrect classification can result in penalties or delays.
+Using the correct HTS code is crucial, as incorrect classification can result in penalties, overpayment, or delays.

-There are several legal strategies to reduce import duty costs:
+There are several legal strategies to reduce import duty costs in the 2026 tariff environment:

 Always consult with a customs broker or trade compliance expert before implementing these strategies to ensure they are appropriate for your situation and comply with all regulations.

 Important: Tariff rates are subject to change.
-For the most current rates, please consult official sources like the US International Trade Commission or US Customs and Border Protection.
+The Supreme Court is currently reviewing IEEPA tariff authority.
+For the most current rates, consult official sources like the US International Trade Commission or US Customs and Border Protection.

-This guide walks you through the process of calculating the total landed cost of imported goods, including duties, taxes, and fees.
+This guide walks you through the process of calculating the total landed cost of imported goods, including duties, taxes, and fees in the 2026 tariff environment.

 The customs value typically includes the price paid for goods, international freight, and insurance (CIF value).

-Duty Amount = Customs Value × Tariff Rate (%)
+Duty Amount = Customs Value × Combined Tariff Rate (%)

 MPF: 0.3464% of customs value (min $27.98, max $538.40).
 HMF: 0.125% for sea shipments.